itsmebirdie/hackbattle-project/COLLABORATORS.md

-# POSITIVE NEWS EXTRACTOR BASED IN PYTHON
+# BASED POSITIVE NEWS EXTRACTOR

 this is a website based in Python and Flask, which extracts news from google news's RSS Feed, and filters only the positive ones out from them and shows it to the user.